jsarnowski96/pysql-console/README.md

 list: display all tables in the selected database. switch <table>: switches current focus to another table.
-help: displays the list of available commands and aliases delete <row_id>: delete the specified row ID in the selected table drop <table>|<database>: drop the target table or database (destructive) - in development export <table>: exports the selected table to .csv file (otherwise prompt for table's name)
+help: displays the list of available commands and aliases delete <source_table>: delete a single row in the selected table drop <table>|<database>: drop the target table or database (destructive) - in development export <table>: exports the selected table to .csv file (otherwise prompt for table's name)
 logout: releases pseudo user credentials and returns to login screen